Second-Order Mirror Descent: Convergence in Games Beyond Averaging and Discounting: Background

 Globally mere VSS are the solutions to Minty variational inequality \cite{Facchinei_I}.
 In a population game context, the set of globally mere VSS is called GNSS and (the unique) globally strict VSS is called GESS \cite{MigotCojocaru2020, Hofbauer_Stable, Sandholm}.
 Strict VSS was extended to a local/global set-wise definition in \cite{MZ2019}. \cite{Zhou_Counter} introduced a slight variation of strict VSS called $\lambda$-VS. \cite{Mazumdar} studied a local version of strict VSS under the name \textit{locally asymptotically stable differential NE}, which requires twice continuous-differentiability of the payoff functions.
 Strong VSS (\autoref{def:VS}(i)) was also studied in \cite{MZ2019}. \cite{Cohen17} studied a variant of the strong VSS with $L^1$ norm.

 It can be seen that any NE of the strongly/strictly/merely/weak monotone game is a strong/strict/mere/weak VSS.
 In particular, the non-empty set of NE coincides with the set of mere VSS for merely monotone concave games \cite[Theorem 2]{MigotCojocaru2020}.
 When $\interior(\Omega) \neq \emptyset$ and $x^\star$ is an interior NE, i.e., $U(x^\star) = \mathbf{0}$, the condition for VS recovers the condition associated with monotone at $x^\prime = x^\star$.
 Hence VS can be seen as a type of point-wise monotonicity and it is known to have a second-order characterization similar to that for monotone games, but specifically at the NE, see \cite{MZ2019}.

+Recall that a NE $x^\star$ is \textit{interior} if it lies in the interior of $\Omega$, that is, $x^\star \in \rinterior(\Omega)$.
 Throughout this work, we make the following assumption. \begin{assumption} $\mathcal{G}$ admits an interior mere VSS. \end{assumption}